nghin/vacsf.org.dev/_posts/meditations/2016-03-21-Abusing-Grace.md

 In the book "The Grace Awakening," Charles Swindoll asserted if you don't preach grace until you're accused of giving people a license to sin, you haven't preached anything of great value at all.
 The great preacher Martyn L. Jones also expressed virtually the same idea years before C. Swindoll.
 But both these men simply recapitulated what the apostle Paul wrote in Romans of accusation against his preaching too much of God's grace: <em>"What shall we say then?
 Are we to remain in sin so that grace may increase?"</em>, to which he responded <em>"Absolutely not."</em>

 In reality, a survey of all material ever written through the ages shows a disproportionate focus on sins, not grace.
-Therefore we can safely assert that the "do not abuse God's grace" type of preaching is not based on the true state of faith of believers at all.
+Therefore we can safely assert that the "do not abuse God's grace" type of preaching is not based on the true assessment of the believers' faith at all.

 In short, the glaring contradiction lies in the fact that little time is spent on preaching God's grace, and yet much time is spent in warning against abusing it.